-Community Digest | Siloam Springs Herald-Leader
+Community digest | Siloam Springs Herald-Leader

 Library bookstore

-The Bookstore at the Siloam Springs Public Library is open from 10 a.m.
+The Bookstore at the Siloam Springs Public Library, 205 E. Jefferson St. is open from 10 a.m.
 4 p.m.
 Monday through Friday and 10:30 a.m.
 1:30 p.m.
 Saturday.
 Donations of books and DVDs in good condition are needed.
 The bookstore is operated by Friends of the Library.
 Proceeds benefit the library.

 The bookstore also needs volunteers.
 Volunteers work one three-hour shift every other week.
 For more information, call (479) 524-6074 and leave a call-back message.